-The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.20%, 1.95% and 1.05% of the daily average net asset value of Class A, Class C, and Class I shares, respectively, through March 31, 2022.
-The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland SMID Cap Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.10% and 0.95% of the daily average net asset value of Class A and Class I shares, respectively, through March 31, 2022.
+The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland SMID Cap Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.10% and 0.95% of the daily average net asset value of Class A and Class I shares, respectively, through March 31, 2024.
+The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.20%, 1.95% and 1.05% of the daily average net asset value of Class A, Class C, and Class I shares, respectively, through March 31, 2024.
+The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland International Small Cap Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.23% and 0.98% of the daily average net asset value of Class A and Class I shares, respectively, through March 31, 2024.
 Each waiver or reimbursement by the Adviser is subject to repayment by a Fund within the three fiscal years following the fiscal year in which that particular expense is incurred, if the Fund is able to make the repayment without exceeding the lesser of the expense limitation in effect at the time of the waiver/reimbursement and the expense limitation in effect at the time of the repayment, and the repayment is approved by the Board of Trustees.

 The Management Agreement will continue in effect from year to year for a Fund provided such continuance is approved at least annually by (a) a vote of the majority of the Independent Trustees, cast in person at a meeting specifically called for the purpose of voting on such approval and by (b) the majority vote of either all of the Trustees or the vote of a majority of the outstanding shares of that Fund.
-The Management Agreement may be terminated without penalty on 60 days' written notice by a vote of a majority of the Adviser, or by holders of a majority of that Fund's outstanding shares.
+The Management Agreement may be terminated without penalty on 60 days' written notice by a vote of a majority of the Trustees or by the Adviser, or by holders of a majority of that Fund's outstanding shares.
 The Management Agreement shall terminate automatically in the event of its assignment.